 Réunion is an island in the south of the Indian Ocean, about 700km east of Madagascar with a land mass of 2,512km² and a total coastline of 207km.
 It has a population of 859,959 and a GDP of US$22bn.

 Réunion’s economy has been based almost entirely on sugar for more than a century.
 Cane is grown on most of the cultivable land, though vanilla bean and some fruits and vegetables, tobacco, and geraniums (for perfume) are also produced.
 About a dozen big estates with milling facilities produce the bulk of the cane crop.

 Réunion is an overseas department of France with similar status and administrative powers to the archipelago of Mayotte and the metropolitan regions of mainland France.
 The island is also an outermost region of the European Union, with the euro in circulation as the official currency.

-Reunion is dependent France for infrastructure development, financial aid, and security, with French armed forces are based at Port des Galets on the island in order to safeguard French interests in Indian ocean.
+It is dependent France for infrastructure development, financial aid and security, with French armed forces based at Port des Galets on the island in order to safeguard French interests in the Indian ocean.

 Sources: Who Owns Whom sector reports, CIA Factbook, African Development Bank, World Bank, Trading Economics, African Statistical Yearbook and IMF.